ringcentral/ringcentral-js-widgets/packages/core/README.md

 `@action` is used to decorate a method that changes the state of the module (Executing it will dispatch a Redux action), and it does **NOT** support asynchronous methods.

+> The method decorated with @action in the current module **CANNOT** call the method decorated with @action in other modules.

 - The @action decorated method should have **no side effects**.